Oldspicy/PiArcade/README.md

 #Add "pishudown.sh" and "startup.py" to /home/pi/ on the raspberry pi

-The retrogame.cfg file is my button setup, and is particular to my wiring.
-Adjust the pin numbers as necessary.
-Either place this file in /boot and replace the current file, or make changes to the existing file.
+retrogame.cfg is automatically created in /boot, and needs to be adjusted to your particular wiring.
+I've included mine as an example.